-Brew Up: Tea Has ‘Lifesaving’ Potential And Can fight Off Killer Diseases
+Brew Up: Tea Has ‘Lifesaving’ Potential And Can Fight Off Killer Diseases

 Tea and Murder

-The tea smuggling Hawkhurst Gang who were based on the South Coast of England in the mid-eighteenth century were responsible for a particularly foul incident when they caught up with customs officer William Galley and his informant Daniel Chater in the White Hart pub in Rowlands Castle on Valentine’s Day, 1748.
+The tea smuggling Hawkhurst Gang, who were based on the South Coast of England in the mid-18th century, were responsible for a particularly foul incident when they caught up with customs officer William Galley and his informant Daniel Chater in the White Hart pub in Rowlands Castle on Valentine’s Day, 1748.

 Chater and Galley were whipped and then dragged 15 miles by horses.
 Galley was then buried alive and Chater was imprisoned in chains for two days until the gang cut his nose off and threw him headfirst into a well before stoning him to death with rocks.